IIIF/api/source/registry/services/index.md

 ## 3. Registry

 This table summarizes the services available and which APIs they may be used in.
-For the icons and their meanings, consult the [Summary of Property Requirements][prezi30-appendixa] icon table in the [IIIF Presentation 3 API][prezi30] documentation.
+For the icons and their meanings, consult the [Summary of Property Requirements][prezi30-appendixa] icon table in the IIIF Presentation 3 API documentation.

 | Service                        | Image API                 | Presentation 2 API        | Presentation 3 API   |
 | ------------------------------ |:-------------------------:|:-------------------------:|:-------------------------:|